YYuanAnyVision/mxnet_center_loss/README.md

 for visualization, you may have to install **seaborn** and **matplotlib**

-> sudo pip install seaboard matplotlib
+> sudo pip install seaborn matplotlib

 ## code